saurabh1907/flask-angular-docker-postgres-skeleton/README.md

 * Complete PostgreSQL database support with sample db, model and dummy data examples included in the project.
 * Reverse proxy using nginx.
 * RedisQueue with Celery for asynchronous process
+* There are two branches: master and frontend_backend_db_docker.
+Use the latter for a simpler skeleton code.
 <p>All components created from Docker images that expand on the respective official images from Docker Hub.
 Docker-compose file binds them together </p>

 ## Working